Rules and Regulations

 - Do not litter; use receptacles provided

-- A ranger, the Pro, or his designate will monitor play on the course.
+- A ranger, the Pro, or his designee will monitor play on the course.
 All players must comply with their requests.
 Play may be monitored with starting and finishing time.

 - USGA Rules govern all group play, tournament play and daily play.
 This includes non-conforming equipment.
 It is up to the players to protect the rest of the field.